 What does this program do?

-This program helps qualified non-profits create a revolving loan fund (RLF) that can provide financing for the extension and improvement of water and waste disposal systems in rural areas.
+This program helps qualified nonprofits create revolving loan funds that can provide financing to extend and improve water and waste disposal systems in rural areas.

 Who may apply for these grants?

 Nonprofits that have:

 - Legal authority to operate a revolving loan fund.

 - Financial, technical and managerial capacity to comply with relevant state/federal laws and regulations.